-5. FINANCIAL IMPLICATIONS
+4 FINANCIAL IMPLICATIONS

-5.1 As qualifying costs are treated as capital expenditure, a variation to the capital programme of £500,000 was authorised for 2016/17 with any residual balance to be used over the remaining period of the scheme.
-These funds have been fully allocated to schemes, and an update on progress has been included at Appendix A. In order to ensure support for other major transformation projects, a further variation to the capital programme of £300,000 is requested in 2017/18.
+4.1 As qualifying costs are treated as capital expenditure, a variation to the capital programme of £500,000 was authorised for 2016/17 with any residual balance to be used over the remaining period of the scheme.
+These funds have been fully allocated to schemes, and an update on progress has been included at Appendix A. In order to ensure support for other major transformation projects, a further variation to the capital programme of £300,000 was approved by the Cabinet on 4 April 2017.